1. Latency Is Becoming the New Intelligence

 6. The Next Stage: Co-Design

-As performance approaches hardware limits, many bottlenecks can no longer be solved through local optimizations alone.
+As performance approaches hardware boundaries, many bottlenecks no longer exist inside individual operators.

-But many bottlenecks no longer exist inside individual operators.
 Increasingly, they emerge from the execution pipeline itself.

 TileRT is not the endpoint of this direction.